hannesrabo/VPN-project/README.md

 # VPN-project
 In this course based project, I created an encrypted VPN tunnel with certificates using Java.

-The protocol contian certain bugs/security issues as it was implemented according to specifications provided in a security course at KTH.
+The protocol has some security issues as it was implemented according to specifications provided in the course.